LIRENDA621/MMSports2023_-Player_Reidentification_Challenge/README.md

    The script is convenient for performing ablation experiments on the test set and does not need to be used.

+## Model Fuse

+1. similarity fuse: `my_py/sim_fuse.py`

+2. dissimilarity fuse: `my_py/dissim_fuse.py`

+**In our solution, we first perform similarity fusion and dissimilarity fusion on multiple models respectively, and then perform similarity fusion on the two results.**

 All settings are done by the configuration dataclass at the beginning of the scripts.